 What is inflation?

 Inflation is a general increase in prices and a fall in the purchasing value of money.
-It is measured as the rate of increased costs of a basket of goods and services over time.
+It is measured as the rate of increased costs for a basket of goods and services over time.

 For example, if the inflation rate is 2%, then the price of a basket of goods and services that cost $100 today will cost $102 in one year.

-What is the Definition of Inflation?
+What is the definition of inflation?

 What are the types of inflation?